Cryptocurrency-Wallet-Generators/.github/profile/README.md

 ## 📄 License

-Each project in our organization has its own license.
-Please refer to the specific repository for license information.
+All projects in our organization are licensed under the MIT License, which allows for free use, modification, and distribution with proper attribution.

 ## 📞 Contact